 - You can walk the hills - In fact, you’re probably best to!
 You’re likely to burn more energy and use different muscles when trail running, so why not conserve your energy?

 - Have the correct footwear - Road shoes should never be worn on the trails, you’ll be slipping and sliding, which is sure to cause injury.

 - Carry a bumbag with a first aid kit, waterproof top and a map if you are somewhere new.
 Make sure your phone is fully charged, assuming you have a signal!
 Always take some water and some energy snacks.

 - Make sure someone knows where you are going and have your route mapped out beforehand.
 Even better, run with friends!
 There’s safety in numbers.

-Anyone can be a trail runner with a good pair of shoes!
+Anyone can be a trail runner with a good pair of shoes and the correct kit!
 Trail running shoes are constructed differently from road running shoes.They offer deeper lugs and more aggressive tread patterns to give you a better grip on all terrain, boosting your performance and stability.
 They also have higher levels of protection through tougher soles and hidden plates to protect your toes and feet from bruising from rocks and debris.

 You may also need a hydration vest, headlamp and weather appropriate clothing depending on the type of trail you are embarking on and the length of time in which you will be on the trail.